Tacohen/distributedTicTacToe/README.md

 distributedTicTacToe
 ====================

-A client-server Tic-Tac-Toe program pwritten in C using TCP/IP and UDP/IP sockets
+A client-server Tic-Tac-Toe program written in C using TCP/IP and UDP/IP sockets